-- our inability to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation of human clinical trials, including trials of certain dosages; - delays in reaching consensus with regulatory agencies on trial design, including the endpoints for our global pivotal Phase 3 study of efzofitimod in patients with pulmonary sarcoidosis (the EFZO-FIT study), and prioritization of outcome measurements that would best support the evaluation of efzofitimod's efficacy; - delays in reaching agreement on acceptable terms with prospective clinical contract research organizations (CROs) and clinical trial sites, including any delays resulting from changes in CROs; - delays in obtaining required institutional review board or Ethics Committee approval at each clinical trial site; - delays in recruiting suitable patients to participate in our clinical trials, or delays that may result if the number of patients required for a clinical trial is larger than we anticipate; - imposition of a clinical hold by regulatory agencies, which may occur at any time before or during a clinical trial, including after our submission of data to these agencies or an inspection of our clinical trial operations or trial sites; - failure by our CROs, investigators, other third parties or us to adhere to clinical trial requirements; - failure to perform in accordance with the good clinical practices (GCPs) of the FDA or applicable regulatory requirements in other countries; - delays in the testing, validation, manufacturing and delivery of our product candidates to the clinical sites; - delays in having patients complete participation in a trial or return for post-treatment follow-up;

-- disagreements with regulators regarding our interpretation of data from preclinical studies or clinical trials; - occurrence of adverse events associated with a product candidate that are viewed to outweigh its potential benefits; or - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols.
+- our inability to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation of human clinical trials, including clinical trials of certain dosages; - delays in reaching consensus with regulatory agencies on trial design, including the endpoints for our EFZO-FIT study, and prioritization of outcome measurements that would best support the evaluation of efzofitimod's efficacy; - delays in reaching agreement on acceptable terms with prospective clinical contract research organizations (CROs) and clinical trial sites, including any delays resulting from changes in CROs; - delays in obtaining required institutional review board or Ethics Committee approval at each clinical trial site; - delays in recruiting suitable patients to participate in our clinical trials, or delays that may result if the number of patients required for a clinical trial is larger than we anticipate; - imposition of a clinical hold by regulatory agencies, which may occur at any time before or during a clinical trial, including after our submission of data to these agencies or an inspection of our clinical trial operations or trial sites; - failure by our CROs, investigators, other third parties or us to adhere to clinical trial requirements; - failure to perform in accordance with the good clinical practices (GCPs) of the U.S. Food and Drug Administration (FDA) or applicable regulatory requirements in other countries; - delays in the testing, validation, manufacturing and delivery of our product candidates to the clinical sites; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - disagreements with regulators regarding our interpretation of data from preclinical studies or clinical trials; - occurrence of adverse events associated with a product candidate that are viewed to outweigh its potential benefits; or changes in regulatory requirements and guidance that require amending or submitting new clinical protocols.

-Any delay in or inability to successfully complete preclinical and clinical development (including any delays resulting from any changes in a future CRO) could result in additional costs to us and impair our ability to generate revenue.
-In addition, if we make manufacturing or formulation changes to our product candidates (including our technology transfer to another contract development manufacturing organization (CDMO) for bulk drug substance and production capacity changes for efzofitimod), we may need to conduct additional studies to bridge our modified product candidates to earlier versions.
+Any delay in or inability to successfully complete preclinical and clinical development (including any delays resulting from any changes in a CRO) could result in additional costs to us and impair our ability to generate revenue.
+In addition, if we make manufacturing or formulation changes to our product candidates (including our technology transfer to another contract development manufacturing organization (CDMO) for bulk drug substance and production capacity changes for efzofitimod), we will need to conduct additional comparability studies to bridge our modified product candidates to earlier versions, and the data generated from these comparability studies will need to be reviewed and accepted by the FDA or other regulatory authorities.